Explanation Selection Using Unlabeled Data for Chain-of-Thought Prompting: Acknowledgments

 \section{Acknowledgments}

+Thanks to anonymous reviewers for their helpful feedback, as well as to Eunsol Choi, Chenglei Si, Qiaochu Chen, Huancheng Chen, Yasumasa Onoe, Jiacheng Xu, Jifan Chen, Zhen Chen, Yunmo Chen, and Lemeng Wu for their help with various aspects of this work.
 This work was supported by NSF CAREER Award IIS-2145280 and the NSF Institute for Foundations of Machine Learning.
-We would like to thank Eunsol Choi, Chenglei Si, Qiaochu Chen, Huancheng Chen, Yasumasa Onoe, Jiacheng Xu, Jifan Chen, Zhen Chen, and Lemeng Wu for their help with various aspects of this work.